code4libtoronto/2016-07-28-librarycarpentry/regex.md

 ---
-layout: page
-title: Software/Library Carpentry - July 28, 2016
+Software/Library Carpentry - July 28-29, 2016
+___

-subtitle: Regular Expressions
+#Regular Expressions
----

 ## Introduction

 *   A regular expression, or regex, is just a pattern that a string can match